microsoft/pybryt/docs/annotations/index.rst

    arr = np.linspace(0, 10, 11)
    pybryt.Value(arr)

-Note that when an instance of :py:class:`Value<pybryt.Value>` is created, :py:meth:`copy.copy` is called on the argument passed to it, so values don't need to worry about being affected by mutability.
+Note that when an instance of :py:class:`Value<pybryt.Value>` is created, :py:meth:`copy.copy` is called on the argument passed to it, so values cannot be affected by mutability.

 Numerical Tolerance
 +++++++++++++++++++